Restricting Holiday Decorations: Requires Justifiable Reasons Absent of Interference With Enjoyment Rights | Success.Legal™

 The relevant law, being the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17, lacks explicit mandates relating to seasonal decorations or religious holiday displays, including Christmas lights, among other things, however, the Residential Tenancies Act, 2006, does contain mandates applicable to safety hazards and damage concerns as well as mandates applicable to rights of reasonable enjoyment.

-The Residential Tenancies Act, 2006, at section 34, states that tenants may be liable for undue damage that is caused to the rental premise.
-Furthermore, section 62 states that tenants may be evicted for willfully or negligently damaging the rented premises.
-Additionally, section 64 states that a tenant may be evicted for substantially interfering with a right, a privilege, or an interest, of the landlord, including conduct that creates safety hazards that pose significant liability risk to the landlord.
-These sections explicitly state:
+Within the Residential Tenancies Act, 2006, section 34 states that a tenant may be held liable for damage caused to the rental premises and section 62 states that a tenant may be evicted for causing undue damage to the rental premises.
+Additionally, section 64 states that a tenancy may be terminated where a tenant substantially interferes with a right, a privilege, or an interest, of the landlord, such as engaging in conduct that creates significant risks to the landlord.
+Specifically, these sections state:

 Tenant’s responsibility for repair of damage